jina-ai/docs/chapters/traversal.md

 ![rooted-binary-tree](./images/overview.png)

-The two terms chunks and sequence are still a bit unclear.
-In short, chunks are a sequence of Documents which can be attached to any Document with a higher `granularity` degree.
+The two terms chunks and sequence require further explanation.
+In short, chunks are a sequence of Documents which can be attached to any parent Document with a higher `granularity` degree.
 In the figure above this is the root node.

 Similarly, this applies to `matches`. `matches` is a sequence of Documents which are semantically related to the higer-level Document (the root node in the figure above).
 We will dive into these concepts in more detail below.